 Summary conviction penalty: Imprisonment for 2 years and a fine of $24 000.

-[Section 24 amended by No. 30 of 2006 s.
+[Section 24 amended: No. 30 of 2006 s.
 14.]

 25. Bribery of witness

 A person who —

 (a) gives, confers, or procures, or promises or offers to give or confer, or to procure or attempt to procure, any property or benefit of any kind to, upon, or for, any person, upon any agreement or understanding that any person called or to be called as a witness before a Commission shall give false testimony or withhold true testimony; or